 - Eagle-Eye Detection: How Data seeks to emulate his literary hero.
 Unfortunately for Geordi's sense of immersion, what Data detects is the plot points from the original Holmes stories, allowing him to skip to the end.

 - Exact Words: Geordi doesn't ask the holodeck to come up with a villain capable of defeating Sherlock Holmes—he asks it to create a villain capable of defeating Data.
-This is basically treated as the technological equivalent of a Jackass Genie.
+This is basically treated as the technological equivalent of a Literal Genie.